Friday, January 16, 2026

 Overheated Joint

-Repair: You can only repair the overheated joint after cleaning it.
-Carefully scrape the burnt flux with the tip of a knife or using a toothbrush with little isopropyl alcohol.
+· Repair: You can only repair the overheated joint after cleaning it.
+Carefully scrape the burnt flux with the tip of a knife or using a toothbrush with a little isopropyl alcohol.

-Prevention: Always use a clean and hot soldering iron to keep the formation of overheated joints.
+· Prevention: Always use a clean and hot soldering iron to prevent the formation of overheated joints.

 Solder Starved Joint

-It is a joint that has not enough solder in it.
-Solder starved joints are not strong joints and may develop stress crack and fail in the long run.
+It is a joint that does not have enough solder in it.
+Solder-starved joints are not strong joints and may develop stress cracks and fail in the long run.

 Untrimmed Leads